 Thanks to natural disasters like Hurricane Katrina, emergency preparedness has taken front stage in the news and in the minds of those who are in areas often hit by natural disasters.
+Homeowners can now get help with claims through public adjusters, e.g., at LMR Public Adjusters, when they get hit by a storm or hurricane.
 FEMA, the Federal Emergency Management Agency, now offers checklists, tips, and plans for how families can deal with emergencies.

 The good news is that getting prepared is pretty easy and once you have your plan in place and you’ve built your kit, the upkeep takes little dedication and even less time.
 It’s something that can save a life and make the difference in the health, safety, and well-being of your most beloved assets – your family.

 Over the next few pages we’ll take a look at what goes into your family emergency kit, what a contact list is and who should be on it, as well as important emergency numbers to have on hand.
 We’ll wrap it up by talking about how to create a system to maintain your family health emergency preparations so all of your hard work now pays off down the road.

 The goal is to create a kit and a plan that will keep your family safe now and ten years from now.
 Let’s start by looking at how to put together a family emergency health preparedness kit.